ericthefirst/swipefile/README.md

 # swipefile
-Inspired by *Steal Like an Artist*, a web-based swipe file app to stash away ideas that inspires you.
+Inspired by *Steal Like an Artist*, a web-based swipe file app to stash away ideas that inspire you.
 Be sure to give credit to original creators.

 ![screenshot](img/sw_ss_50pct.png)